 Jump to:

-Homemade with love, we captured all the right tastes and textures with this classic coffee cake.
+We captured all the right tastes and textures with this classic coffee cake.
 We used a few secret ingredients to help make this the best recipe you've ever tried!

 - Buttermilk - after testing this recipe, I finally tried it with buttermilk and fell in love.
 It added the perfect taste and made the cake so silky and soft.
 Make sure to use buttermilk for the best results.
 See the Notes section in the recipe card below to easily make your own.